It looks like surrogacy could be an amazing option for you!

 One or more of your answers do not meet the qualifications for surrogacy.

 If you come back to the idea of surrogacy later in life, it could be right for you then!

 It looks like surrogacy could be a great way to start or grow your family!

 In recent years, surrogacy has gained traction as a popular family-building method.
 Because surrogacy is still an emerging field, there is a lot of misinformation and questions surrounding the process.
 One of the areas people have the most questions about is the language that should be used when talking about surrogates.

 If you have questions about surrogacy and the language involved, you can contact a surrogacy professional today to get the information you need.

-It may not seem like a big deal to you, but the use of proper language when talking about this complicated subject can go a long way.
-It can make people feel more comfortable, help educate about the process and overall give a better idea of how modern surrogacy really works in today’s world.
+The use of proper language when talking about this complicated subject can go a long way.
+It can make people feel more comfortable, help educate them about the process and overall give a better idea of how modern surrogacy really works in today’s world.